-Arc Theatre to Stage MUCH ADO ABOUT NOTHING at Shakespeare on the Ridge, 7/12-8/3
+Arc Theatre Stages MUCH ADO ABOUT NOTHING at Shakespeare on the Ridge, Now thru 8/3

 Shakespeare on the Ridge was created through a collaboration between The Arc Theatre's Artistic Director Mark Boergers and Ridgeville Parks District Programs Director Michael Miro in 2010 with the goal of bringing professional quality theatre to the Ridgeville and Evanston community.
 In four years, "Shakespeare on the Ridge" has expanded from one weekend of shows performed on the side of a hill to a full run of four weekends of specially-tailored professional performances under the stars.
 Shows are created specifically for the series, custom adapted by The Arc Theatre to focus on the colorful relationships and intricate story telling inherent in Shakespeare's great works.
 The Arc brings professionally trained actors from the Chicago theatre community to create these one-of-a-kind experiences each summer.
 "Shakespeare on the Ridge" has become an eagerly anticipated event each year for audiences from all over Chicago who come to experience high quality art in a relaxing and fun setting.